-The following settings for automatic IPL of the monitor system can be specified in the VM options tab of the Systems > name of the SU x86 > Virtual machines > BS2000 menu:
+The following settings for automatic IPL of the monitor system can be specified in the VM options tab of the Systems > name of the SUx86 > Virtual machines > BS2000 menu:

-- IPL option (Automatic IPL: Yes/No).
+- IPL option (automatic IPL selected / not selected)

 - IPL device (boot disk)

 - IPL console (console device)

 - Startup mode

 - System name

-The IPL option is always reset (Automatic IPL: No) after the operating mode has been changed.
+- The IPL option is always reset (automatic IPL not selected) after the operating mode has been changed.
 The other settings for automatic IPL remain unchanged.